It’s hard watching someone make mistakes, especially if you already know how to avoid them.

 Micromanagement is the ultimate controlling management style.
 It’s demoralizing and counter-intuitive, as the desire for control to make sure everything goes to plan only creates more problems in the long-term.

-- What micromanagement is
+- What is micromanagement?

-- The pros and cons of it
+- The pros and cons of micromanagement

 - How to spot a micromanager

-- How to replace micromanagement with OKR
+- How to offset micromanagement with OKRs

 What is micromanagement?

 Micromanagement is exactly what it sounds like; someone trying to personally control and monitor everything in a team, situation, or place.

 While this is sometimes useful (in small-scale projects), this usually results in the manager losing track of the larger picture and annoying the team by being overly-controlling.